“Could My Child Have Oppositional Defiant Disorder?”

 The first step in managing ODD is making sure that the child’s ADHD is under control.
 Typically, a doctor will put a child on a regimen of ADHD medication, which, in some cases, can also reduce ODD symptoms.
 Most children with ODD also use behavior modification techniques to help manage the condition.
 In severe cases, a child may need to see a family therapist trained in childhood behavior problems.

-It’s a good idea for the therapist to also screen your child for anxiety, depression, and bipolar disorder, all of which can cause ODD.
+It’s a good idea for the therapist to also screen your child for anxiety and mood disorders, which can cause ODD.

 Treatment of Choice

 Parent management training — in which parents learn to change the way they react to their child’s behavior — is often highly effective in treating ODD.
 Between weekly sessions, the parents practice what they’ve learned from the therapist and report back on their progress.

 “It’s carrots and sticks,” says Brady.
 “On the carrot end, you work on giving your child praise and rewards for cooperating.
 On the stick end, you lay out clear consequences for misbehavior.”

 Keep the following in mind when starting a parent management training program:

 1) Accentuate the Positive